KrisBuytaert/puppet-coroot/README.md

 # coroot

 This module is a work in progress and has mostly been tested on AlmaLinux ..
+Do note that not all parameters are supported yet.

 This module installs and manages coroot, both the server and the coroot-node-agent  and the cluster agent.